HeinrichHartmann/HeinrichHartmann.github.io/_posts/2015-05-17-Using-the-Google-Drive-Spreadsheet-API.md

 ## Step 4: Select the right Spreadsheet

-Read the name of the spreadsheet and the worksheet into variables.
+First, we read the name of the spreadsheet and the worksheet we want to access into variables.
-I have added them to the config file to leave the code more generic.
+I have added them to the config file to leave the code more generic, feel free to use string literals instead.

 {% highlight python %}
 spreadsheet_name = config['spreadsheet']
 worksheet_name   = config['worksheet']
 {% endhighlight %}

+Now we iterate through the document feed and select the spreadsheet entry with matching title:

 {% highlight python %}
 for entry in documents_feed.entry: